Appeon/.NET-Project-Example-Database/README.md

 - AdventureWorks_for_sqlserver: SQL server 2012 or later
 - AdventureWorks_for_oracle: Oracle 12c or later
-- AdventureWorks_for_sqlanywhere: SQL Anywhere 17
+- AdventureWorks_for_sqlanywhere: SQL Anywhere 17.0.9.4803 or later
 - AdventureWorks_for_postgresql: PostgreSQL 10 or later

 ### Steps to restore AdventureWorks_for_SQL Server